Vite Plugin Configuration

 "./src"

 Directory where the type declaration files (alloy-container.d.ts and alloy-manifests.d.ts) for the virtual module should be generated.
+When custom scopes are configured, an alloy-scopes.d.ts file is also emitted here.

 These files provide TypeScript support for: